fay59/fcd/manual.md

 * you're screwed if the program has multiple, non-contiguous executable segments.

+Finally, fcd lets you use a Python script that knows how to parse an executable.
+This script needs to implement the following top-level members:

+* an `init(data)` function, where `data` is a byte string containing the executable's data.
+The function is called before any other member of the module is used;
+* an `executableType` variable that contains an arbitrary string identifying the type of the executable;
+* an `entryPoints` global variable, typed as a list of `(virtualAddress, name)` tuples;
+* a `getStubTarget(jumpTarget)` method that accepts the memory location that an import stub function jumps to, and returns a `(library name?, import name)` tuple (where the library name can be None if it is unknown, which is the case in executable formats that don't support two-level namespacing, like ELF);
+* a `mapAddress(virtualAddress)` function that accepts a virtual address and returns the offset in `init`'s `data` parameter that contains the information at this address.

 ### Related options

 * `--format`/`-f`: specifies the executable format.
 Currently supported values